theRealAph/ScopeLocals/README.md

 all the forked virtual threads have completed.
 This ensures that all rows have been processed before the try block is exited.

-There is still an important detail in the `processQuery` code that needs highlighing.
+There is one important detail in the `processQuery` code that still needs explaining.
 The callback to `rowHandler.apply()` happens in a forked virtualThread().
 So, how can a call to `PERMISSIONS.get()` in the forked thread retrieve the value that was `set()` in the forking thread?
 This works because class `StructuredExecutor` has been designed to share `ExtentLocal` bindings